 ||Availability||Not available to visiting students

-Students independent research projects are designed to engage with contemporary theoretical debates in human geography and allied disciplines, to contribute to such debates based on original fieldwork conducted during the trip.
+The independent research projects are designed to engage with contemporary theoretical debates in human geography and allied disciplines, to contribute to such debates based on original fieldwork conducted during the trip.
 The field class lasts for six full days plus two travel days.
-The trip is based in Lochmaddy, North Uist, usually with one full day trip to the adjacent arhipelago of St Kilda.
+The trip is based in Lochmaddy, North Uist, with occasional travel across the archipelago of the Western Isles, though mainly within the Uists.

 Entry Requirements (not applicable to Visiting Students)